This post was most recently updated on January 12th, 2021

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-It takes 21 days on average for an egg to hatch once incubation begins, 18 days of 60% humidity and turning at least 3 times per day, the last 3 days you want the humidity to be up closer to 70-75% and stop turning the eggs to allow the chicks to get into optimal hatching positions.
+It takes 21 days on average for an to once begins, 18 days of 60% and turning at least 3 times per day, the last 3 days you want the to be up closer to 70-75% and stop turning the eggs to allow the chicks to get into optimal positions.

-I have used a tray with an auto-turner, but you can manually turn them three times a day if you prefer.
+I have used a tray with an , but you can manually turn them three times a day if you prefer.

 For full incubation instructions read here